What grades are offered by Tennessee Virtual Academy?

 Does the program provide textbooks and other instructional materials?

-Yes, we provide all the textbooks and instructional materials that are needed to complete the program.
-These books and materials are sent to students directly.
+Yes, we provide the textbooks and instructional materials that are needed to complete the program.
+These books and materials are sent to students directly and are dependent on the student's grade and courses.

 Can my child work at his or her own pace?

-The K–8 program is self-paced and flexible within the parameters specified by state law.
-Students are expected to achieve a year's academic growth in a year's time.
+The elementary program is self-paced and flexible within the parameters specified by state law.

 How much time do students spend on the computer?

-We expect that students will spend no more than 20–25 percent of their time on the computer in the early grades, and progressively more as they advance through the higher grades.
 We believe in a balanced approach toward education.
 Computers help us provide you with effective assessment, planning, and time-management tools.
-Computers also act as powerful tools that can motivate, stimulate, and inform children about the world around them.
-They do not, however, replace a solid education; rather, they help facilitate one.
-That's why we use a unique multimedia approach that also includes a great deal of well-written and designed textbooks, workbooks, and hands-on instructional materials.
+Computers also act as powerful teaching tools that can motivate, stimulate, and inform students about the world around them.
+Computers do not, however, replace a solid education; they help facilitate one.
+That's why we use a unique multimedia approach that also includes a great deal of traditional books, workbooks, and instructional materials.

 What does it cost to attend Tennessee Virtual Academy?